triconquest/kernel-driver/README.md

 # Kernel Driver

-this kernel driver communicates with an usermode app via ICOTL.
+this kernel driver communicates with an usermode app via IOCTL.

-## Prerequisites TODO: links
+## Prerequisites

 1. KDMapper (used to load our driver)
 2. Windows SDK/WDK